StupidBuluchacha/StupidBuluchacha/README.md

 - 👋 Hey, I’m Stupid Buluchacha (yo don't laugh at my github name.
 Just make it less nerdy >.<)
 - 👀 I’m interested in a great range of computer science, from AI (esp.
 NLP and trustworthy ML) to software engineering (application development is fun as well)
 - 🌱 BTW I’m currently pursing my master degree in School of Computing, National University of Singapore (How fortunate I am!)
-- 💞️ I’m looking for a better opportunity to enhance myself in the university or industry (Talking about the future huh.
-Who knows?!)
+- 💞️ I’m also working as NLP research intern at TikTok (Singapore) right now
 - 📫 Welcome any comment/feedback/query！

 <!---